orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+Wrap remote executable with what to get out of global context intutively and not so verbose? is @me, the me who sent it or?

+---

 // TODO - Notes on Version Control
 // Accessing a variable of a function (either by partially filling it), but it got renamed in a new version.
 Alert the user.
 // A monkey-patched function added, is suddenly also used by the library.
 Notify the user it's now overriding functionality that wasnt, there before.